PolyGlot

 INSTALLATION

-As of version 3.0, the installation of PolyGlot has become mostly automated.
-Simply download the appropriate installer for your operating system (Windows: exe, Linux: deb, macOS:dmg) and open to install!
+Download the appropriate installer for your operating system (Windows: exe, Linux: rpm/deb, macOS:dmg) and open to install!

-Windows Note: Windows will complain bitterly about PolyGlot not being properly registered with Microsoft.
+Windows Notes: Windows will complain bitterly about PolyGlot not being properly registered with Microsoft.
 It is safe to install, but registration costs money and PolyGlot is free.

 - Depending on screen resolution, you may have to tweak the UI scaling setting under options for the display to render at an appropriate size.

-- If you are using a version of Linux that does not support .deb installations, try the utility deb2appimage
+- If you are using a version of Linux that does not support .deb or .rpm installations, try the utility deb2appimage

 BASIC FUNCTIONALITY